Tax and Fiscal Policy

 In September 2014, we released The Future of Tax: Australia’s Current Tax System to contribute to the public debate in the lead-up to the federal government's tax white paper.

 Our submission to the tax discussion paper, The Future of Tax: Tax White Paper Initial Submission, outlined the case for comprehensive tax reform as urgent and compelling.

 We built on this in March 2016 with the release of Realising Our Full Potential: Tax Directions for a Transitioning Economy.
 This paper outlined a plan to make changes to the tax system that will encourage investment and innovation, create new jobs and be fair.
 It’s about creating a tax system that helps the economy make the transition to a highly competitive, globalised, digital world.

 Tax is just one part of fiscal policy which takes in all government decisions on revenue and spending.

 Fiscal policy is a key element of Australia's public policy architecture and plays an essential role in providing a policy buffer to protect Australia from major economic shocks.

 Policy that delivers a stable and predictable macroeconomic environment contributes to economic growth.
 Disciplined fiscal policy helps underpin an attractive environment for businesses and allows firms to make investment decisions with greater confidence.

-The BCA Secretariat contact for tax and fiscal policy issues is Lisa Gropp, Chief Economist.
+The Business Council Secretariat contact for tax and fiscal policy issues is Lisa Gropp, Chief Economist.